paulbayer/Inventory_Scripts/README.md

 - **move_stack_instances.py**
   - In my work on migrating customer's from ALZ to ControlTower, I've found that many just need to move from ALZ-managed stacksets, to Control-Tower managed stacksets.
 I've written this script to be able to do that.
 Be careful tho - I've recently found that the CfCT pipeline REMOVES stack-instances that are not under Control Tower management, so this script shouldn't be used yet in production, until I can also publish a way to remove that functionality in the CfCT pipeline.
+  - To use this script, you'll want to supply the old stackset name and the new stackset name (which doesn't have to exist).
+This script takes the stack instances (optionally of only the specified account, so you can POC this script) and moves the underlying instances from one stackset to another.
+  - Since this script runs on the local machine, it's possible that something happens on the local machine that disturbs the script and causes it to fail or stop.
+In case that happens, there is a recovery file created during the run (without you doing anything) which can be referenced when the script is run again, and the script will pick up from where it left off when it stopped.
   - **recover_stack_ids.py**
     - This script was created to bail me out when the above script failed in the middle.
 It had already disassociated stack-instances from the old stack-set, but hadn't yet begun to create the new stack-set.
 Therefore, the stack-instances were only available within the child accounts, and not visible from the Management Account.
 This script recreated the file that held these stack-instances, so that the move_stack_instances.py could resume properly.
 Since that happened, I've embedded this behavior into the original script, but I've left this script around, in case it's useful in another similar situation.